 Renting Versus Buying

-With the home prices stabilizing and even rising in some cities, many people are wondering if now might be the right time to take the plunge into homeownership.
+With home prices stabilizing and even rising in some cities, many people are wondering if now is the right time to take the plunge into homeownership.

 Real estate conditions and individual personal financial situations vary dramatically, so there’s no simple yes or no answer.